-Participation is contingent upon the approval of Graduate Admissions, Office of the University Registrar.
+Participation is contingent upon the approval of Graduate Admissions, Student and Academic Services.

 The host department is the liaison between the Undergraduate Visiting Research Intern applicant and the Graduate Admissions Office.
 As such, it is the department’s responsibility to gather the necessary materials, complete the form, work with the intern to develop the purpose and scope of the internship, and send the information and the request to Graduate Admissions.

 Upon verification of the documentation and approval, Graduate Admissions activates the student’s record in PeopleSoft SA and provides the EmplID# to the department.
 Visiting interns may create a SUNet ID on the first day that their appointment is effective.